Panama: Harbors

 The terminal ports located at each end of the Panama Canal, namely the Port of Cristóbal, Colón, and the Port of Balboa, are ranked second and third respectively in Latin America in terms of the number of container units (TEU) handled.
 The Port of Balboa covers 182 hectares and contains four berths for containers and two multi-purpose berths.
-In total, the berths are over 2,400 m long with alongside depth of 15 m.
+In total, the berths are over 2,400 meter long with alongside depth of 15 meter.
 The Port of Balboa has 18 super post-Panamax and Panamax quay cranes and 44 gantry cranes.
 The Port of Balboa also contains 2,100 m2 of warehouse space.

 The Ports of Cristobal (encompassing the container terminals of Panama Ports Cristobal, Manzanillo International Terminal, and Colon Container Terminal) handled 2,210,720 TEU in 2009, second only to the Port of Santos, Brazil, in Latin America.

 Excellent deep water ports capable of accommodating large VLCC (Very Large Crude Oil Carriers) are located at Charco Azul, Chiriquí (Pacific), and Chiriquí Grande, Bocas del Toro (Atlantic) near Panama's western border with Costa Rica.
 The Trans-Panama pipeline, running 131 km across the isthmus, has operated between Charco Azul and Chiriquí Grande since 1979.